Lino2007/D365-Business-Central-and-Azure-Relay-Integration/README.md

     dotnet user-secrets set 'AzureRelay:ConnectionString' '<hybrid_connection_string>'

 5. Select the *Launch as Azure Relay listener (DotnetListener)* launch configuration from the *Run and Debug* view (CTRL + SHIFT + D) and run the application.
-Alternatively,you can run application from the terminal:
+Alternatively, you can run application from the terminal:

     dotnet run --AppMode AzureRelay